riqra/riqra-challenge/backend.md

 ### Cart

-Now is time to start rolling our cart and filling it with all we need.
+Now is time to start filling our cart with all products we need.

 Cart properties: total, tax, subtotal